cartr/homebrew-qt4/README.md

 # homebrew-qt4

-This Homebrew tap allows you to install Qt4 (and various packages that depend on it) on macOS Sierra.
+This Homebrew tap allows you to install Qt4 (and various packages that depend on it) on macOS Sierra and newer.
 You can install it like this:

     brew tap cartr/qt4
     brew tap-pin cartr/qt4